Why Tablighi Jamaat?

 Mujahadah #4 – We give Da’wah as a Nobody (without fame or status)

 This was the Sunnah of most prophets (AS).
 People often looked down on them despite their intelligence, qualifications, and good lineage.
 They were treated like society’s underdogs.
-Their followers were often low-status people.
+Their followers were often the low-status people.

 There’s nothing wrong with being famous or “high status,” but if Da’wah were limited to such people, few would be available for this work.

-Once someone becomes famous, they may feel no need to face Mujahadah (hardship) in Da’wah anymore.
+Also, ince someone becomes famous, they may feel no need to face Mujahadah (hardship) in Da’wah anymore.
 They may not need to reach those far from Deen since they already have many followers.
 They might also find it harder to pray alone at night and sincerely supplicate to Allah SWT.

 Mujahadah #5 – We face rejections and disappointments